Ikyupark/Capstone-project/README.md

 ### Tokenizing

-To further clean our text columns, we continued to use NLTK and sklearn.
-First, the stop-words are removed using a lamba function on the columns and then stemming was applied.
-Finally, the columns were then combined into 2 columns representing all of the combined text and the combined text length.
+Four columns with large complex strings such as requirements, description, company, and benefits we used NLTK and sklearn.
+First, the stop-words are removed using a lamba function on the columns and then stemming and lemmatization was applied.
+Finally, the columns were then combined into a single column and then tokenized

 ![image](https://user-images.githubusercontent.com/100324759/182908382-a62976ee-2d7c-4c1d-b966-226e97c855d5.png)